Important Records to Obtain After a Truck Accident

 You will also need to collect evidence related to the truck’s maintenance and safety.
 Trucking companies must keep detailed records of their fleet’s vehicles and maintain them regularly.
 However, not all companies adhere to these regulations, which can lead to accidents.
 Tire blowouts, brake failures, engine issues, and many other maintenance issues can lead to accidents on the road.

 Your attorney can obtain the maintenance records for the truck responsible for your accident.
 By examining these maintenance records, you can potentially prove the cause of your accident and hold the trucking company liable for your injuries based on the maintenance history.
-Obtaining these records without an attorney can be a challenge; contact a Seattle truck accident attorney to begin this process.
+Obtaining these records without an attorney can be a challenge; contact a Seattle personal injury attorney to begin this process.